tigran-sog/modern-football/README.md

 # modern-football
-**Historical analysis of statistics from football's modern era using FBRef data.**
+**Visualisations of football statistics from the top 5 European leagues since the 1990s**

-This repository scrapes a dataset of player statistics since the 1990s across the top 5 European leagues from FBRef, starting from the earliest season in which both non-penalty goals and assists were recorded in that league.
-Includes stats for 16,242 players over 29 seasons.
+This repository scrapes and analyses player statistics since the 1992/93 season across the top 5 European leagues from FBRef, starting from the earliest season in which both non-penalty goals and assists were recorded in that league.
+Includes stats for 16,053 players over 31 seasons.

 ### You can find the following datasets: